Jens Hjertø-Dahl: Tromsø

+In January 2026, Hjertø-Dahl declined an offer from Turkish side Beşiktaş in what would have been the clubs biggest sale, citing that there was nothing wrong with the offer, but that it felt right to stay at Tromsø for the time being.
+He would later go on to sign a new four-year contract with the club.
+In the opening game of the 2026 season, Hjertø-Dahl scored a hat-trick of headers against Fredrikstad, securing a 4–0 win.
+Hjertø-Dahl's final two games for the club came in the UEFA Europa League qualifying rounds against Hradec Králové, where he missed a penalty in the first game as the club lost 4–1 on aggregate score.

+Hull City

+On 7 August 2026, Hjertø-Dahl signed a five-year contract with newly promoted Premier League club Hull City.
+On 5 September, he made his Premier League debut for the club as a substitute in a 0-0 draw against Aston Villa.

 International career

 Hjertø-Dahl first appeared for Norway at the under-16 level, before moving on to their other youth teams.
 He also captained their under-18 team.

-After the Norwegian Under-19 team qualified for the UEFA Under-19 Euro 2024, Hjertø-Dahl was denied to play for the team, as the tournament clashed with several of Tromsø's Eliteserien matches.
+After the Norwegian Under-19 team qualified for the UEFA Under-19 Euro 2024, Hjertø-Dahl was denied permission to play for the team, as the tournament clashed with several of Tromsø's Eliteserien matches.
+In 2025, Hjertø-Dahl was once again denied permission to play for one of the youth national teams, this time the Norwegian Under-20 in the 2025 FIFA U-20 World Cup taking place in Chile, as he and fellow teammate Daniel Braut were deemed to be too important for the club in their upcoming games.

 Style of play

 Hjertø-Dahl has cited Paul Pogba, Sergio Busquets, and Ivan Rakitić as influences on his own style of play.

 In 2023, then head coach of the Norway U18 team Luís Pimenta praised Hjertø-Dahl, especially his physique and control, while also calling him a "future leader".

 CIES Football Observatory named Hjertø-Dahl as one of the 100 best players under the age of 20 based on their relative experience level in September 2024.